These parameters allow changing image formats and different parameters related to those formats.

 quality (q)

-This parameter only takes effect when using jpeg or webp as output format
+This parameter only takes effect when using jpeg

-Setting this parameter to 100 will produce highest quality image.
-Default value is 85.
+will produce the highest quality image.
+The default value is 85

 page